ONJoseph/ColoredMarkers/README.md

 ![screenshot](./colormaker.png)

-This project is a to-do list app built using ES6 and Webpack as part of Microverse projects.
+This project is a set of colored markers built to practice css color skills.

 ## Built With